gurumojo/text/neurodiversity/intersectionality.md

 its roots in colonialism only serves to further distance me from that space during this era of protest and moving forward.

-I will not accept any indigenous labelling.
+I will not accept any indigenous labeling.
 It was made for indigenous use.

 Black Lives Matter
 ------------------

-Mutiply marginalized minority members are even more commonly overlooked and actively oppressed under modern capitalism.
+Members of mutiple marginalized groups are even more commonly overlooked and actively oppressed under modern capitalism.
 Yes, we are all (as a class of socially disabled autistics) overdue even footing, yet this compounds and gets magnified by implicit and explicit bias via each additional minority or